Warbo/chriswarbo-net/blog/2012-11-17-anonymous_closures_in_python.md

 Closures are a very powerful tool, and they complement anonymous functions well.
 In this example, we create our closure and return it.
 This allows the closure to be stored in a variable (`toggle`{.javascript}) and called over and over, even though the function which defines `state`{.javascript} only gets called once.
 This simple idiom causes the value of `state`{.javascript} to persist between calls to `toggle`{.javascript}, so that it correctly returns alternating values each time.

 Since the value of `state`{.javascript} is only accessible by the outer and inner functions above, and since the outer function is anonymous and never stored in a variable, the only code which has access to `state`{.javascript} is `toggle`{.javascript}.
-This makes closures useful for `encapsulation`{.javascript}; looking after potentially-fragile data such that the rest of the world can only access it in safe and relevant ways.
+This makes closures useful for *encapsulation*; looking after potentially-fragile data such that the rest of the world can only access it in safe and relevant ways.
 In our case above, it is safe to rely on `toggle`{.javascript} to give opposite answers every time it's called, since nothing can 'reset' the value of `state`{.javascript}, or break `toggle`{.javascript} by turning `state`{.javascript} into, for example, a number.

 In Object Oriented languages there is the concept of "private members", but these are a crude approximation to free variables with closure.
 For example, in a class/instance Object Oriented language, objects can have private members and methods can access those private members.
 However, methods cannot have private members.
 Likewise methods generally aren't given methods.
 Everything in Object Oriented languages happens at the value level, which severely restricts the ability to abstract (since we don't have anonymous function values).